by the side of the road

 for unlinked lives.

-Livio Farallo is co-editor of Slipstream Magazine and Professor of Biology at Niagara County Community College in Sanborn, New York.
-His stuff has appeared, or is forthcoming in, The Blue Collar Review, Scud, Biscuit Hill, Rattle, Spillway, Sheila-Na-Gig, Spelunker Flophouse, Forklift/Ohio, and others.
+Livio Farallo is co-editor of Slipstream and Professor of Biology at Niagara County Community College.
+His work has appeared or, is forthcoming, in North Dakota Quarterly, J Journal, Rise Up, Triggerfish, Cordite Review, Brief Wilderness, and elsewhere.
 Livio recommends the Native American Rights Fund.